erikaek/3DunetCNN/headneck/README.md

 	python headneck/postprecess.py

 Here, you can change the prediction_path-parameter according to if you want to consider the validation or the test set.
 Default is the validation set.
 This script also calculates the dice values, 95th percentile- and maximum Hausdorff distance and the contour mean distance for each data set.

+## Convert to Tissue Matrix

+One final step is to combine the organs you've segmented into a tissue matrix suitable for constructing a vox model.
+This can be done using:

+	python prediction_to_TM.py

+In this script you can specify the prediction directory to be used (default is validation prediction).
+It will construct tissue matrices according to the tissue indices of the Duke model and save them in a separate folder called tissue_matrices.
+These can thereafter be used to create raw files which are used as input for the vox-files imported in CST.

 ## Citations